Ski Mountaineering in Argentina

 Chris skiing down from the Mirador del Sosneado.

-Big smiles after what was our best (and fastest) descent, just a ten minute walk back to the mountain hut for a brew now.!
+Big smiles after what was our best (and fastest) ski descent on the trip.
+Just a ten minute walk back to the mountain hut for a brew now.!

 Volcan Domuyo from the southwest in winter.
-The route is more or less up the right hand side of the photo.
+The route is more or less up the centre-right hand side of the photo.

 Skiing down from the summit of Domuyo, October 2006.
 Our high camp was in almost the exact centre of the picture.